Pedalling for Patisserie

 “Does anyone fancy cycling to Paris?”

-Cycling to Paris had been on my list of things to do for a while so when I found myself sitting down with Georgie of G Who Dares for a cup of tea and she mentioned this would be one of her challenges for the year, we decided it made sense to join forces.
+Cycling to Paris had been on my list of things to do for a while so when I found myself sitting down with Georgie of G Who Dares for a cup of tea after she asked me for some advice — and she mentioned this would be one of her challenges for the year, we decided it made sense to join forces.
 Before the pot of tea had even finished, we’d flicked through our diaries to set a date.
 The next day I set up a group on Facebook called “Pedalling for Patisserie” and invited anyone I thought who might be keen.
 Eventually, there would be 11 of us.
 It’s a hugely popular challenge and one I would happily do again.
 To help you plan your own London to Paris, here’s some more info…

 We were aiming to tick off the challenge in 24 hours so we opted for the 200 mile route of London — Newhaven — Dieppe — Paris.
-Thanks to my buddy Sophie, somewhat of an expert at this challenge, for helping us out with the route GPX files.
 I tracked our ride with my Suunto watch so you can find the route on my Strava.
-Sophie also organises an awesome London to Paris Sportive every year — check it out here.

 We set off from London (Greenwhich Observatory) at 4pm.